Hope Border Institute: Family Detention

 Hope Border Institute has been vocal in criticizing the Trump administration family separation policy, in part because much of this separation has occurred in El Paso.

 The organisation has provided advice concerning both the details of this policy development, and how to mount effective challenges to it.

 Immigration Policy Research

-In 2017, the Hope Border Institute and the Borderland Immigration Council (BIC) launched a report detailing the human impact and moral consequences of developments concerning the United States' immigration system, and the alleged militarization of the southern border.
+In 2017, the Hope Border Institute and the Borderland Immigration Council (BIC) launched a series of reports detailing the human impact and moral consequences of developments concerning the United States' immigration system, and the alleged militarization of the southern border.